Air Conditioner Repair Checklist

 - Making your system stop working more quickly

-We suggest replacing flat filters once a month, and accordion filters every three months.
+We suggest replacing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last changed yours, shut off your equipment fully and take out the filter.
+If you can’t recall when you last replaced your filter, shut off your equipment fully and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It might also be located in an adjoining filter case or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you see a lot of dust, you should get a new one.